It’s About the Journey and the Destination

 I’ve designed websites for agencies, software firms, and even went the start-up route.
 I saw the bubble swell and pop.
 I’ve made sure that everything I’ve done has taught me something new.
 I’ve learned how to run a business, manage projects and people, sell ideas, tell stories, and think a few steps ahead.

-I’ve been doing visual design for a long time, and over 10 years ago, I took my first job doing information architecture.
+I’ve been doing visual design for a long time, and over a dozen years ago, I took my first job doing information architecture.
 Shortly after that I was taking on user experience projects.
 I love it, it comes naturally and it lets me use everything I’ve learned.
 Plus it feeds my need to learn more.